Fundraising

 Plan for Each Individual Donor.

 All of your donors require a plan that you utilize to solicit their giving.
 Lower-dollar donors may not have fully developed individualized plans, but they do fit within various segments and criteria that can be used to map out how best to engage, solicit, and steward your relationship moving forward.
 Your major donors at the top of your gifts table, however, should have individual plans.
-As you are faced with a reduction in funding (either current or anticipated), you need to review all of the plans on your gifts table that inform our fundraising: the individual plans for the high-value revenue sources at the top of your table as well as the segmented ones for lower levels of your table.

 As you begin to plan for reduced funding, you should review these plans: both the individual ones at the top of your gifts table and the segmented plans on the lower levels.
 As you review, adjust expectations and approach for each.
-As you complete adjustments, you will be able to make an informed prediction into how your revenue for the year will change.
-From there, you can determine whether or not you can reasonably expect to meet your goals, or at least how close you will come.
+As you complete adjustments, you will be able to make an informed prediction of how your revenue for the year will change.
+From there, you can determine whether or not you can reasonably expect to meet your goals or at least how close you will come.

 Remember: Preparation Pays Off.

 Planning to this degree can seem to be a massive venture and the benefit may not be obvious to all in your organization.
 After all, none of this is easy—but keeping donor plans and gifts tables at the ready does make it easier to be accurate and adaptable in unpredictable times.
 You can, of course, continue to raise money without a plan, without knowing if or how you can reach your goals… but if taking the time now to establish a plan becomes the difference between being in control of your fundraising and playing a reactive game of catch-up, the choice seems clear.
-As Carlos Castaneda said, “The trick is in what one emphasizes.
-We either make ourselves miserable, or we make ourselves happy.
-The amount of work is the same.”
-Taking the time now will save you time and frustration in the year (and years) to come, and keep you in the driver’s seat, even when the unexpected strikes.

 Interested in our services?